jg314/google-apis-php-clients/README.md

 Testing
 -------

-To run the tests, make sure you have PHPUnit installed, and just run the following in the project root,
+To run the tests, make sure you have PHPUnit 3.5.0 and up installed, and just run the following in the project root,

     phpunit